surishortlink/suri/README.md

   add it back if you want to tag release versions of your repository.
 - Removed Heroku as a deploy platform because they no longer offer a free tier.
   You can still deploy there quite easily if you're willing to pay.
+- This repository moved from my personal `jstayton` user on GitHub to a new `surishortlink` organization for all Suri-related repositories.

 ## Development